rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 - rex-cli prompt list: A simple command to see what's in the library.

 ### First Utility and Compilation:
-- Create a single, simple Utility (e.g., a "pass-through" Utility that just copies the file).
+- Create a single, practical Utility (e.g., a "GitHub Copilot" Utility that converts prompts into GitHub Copilot format).
 - rex-cli utility compile: Manually trigger the compilation of all prompts for that Utility, storing the results in ~/.rex/compiled/.

 ### Deployment: